 Parking in Lisbon: Free street parking

-If you do not want to pay for parking in Lisbon, another option is to park outside paid parking zones and use public transport to access the city centre.
-For example, you can park in the street free of charge near the Olaias Metro station located outside the paid parking areas, and then you can take the Metro to reach the centre.
+If you do not want to pay for parking in Lisbon, another option is to park outside paid parking zones and use public transport to access the city center.
+For example, you can park in the street free of charge near the Olaias Metro station located outside the paid parking areas, and then you can take the Metro to reach the center.

 To park close enough to the old town without having to pay, try parking your car in the street near Santa Apolónia station where you can either walk to the centre or take the train and Metro.

 There are many covered car parks in Lisbon.
 Usually, the parking rates vary between €20 and €30 for a full day.